arangodb/arangodb/3rdParty/mruby/README.md

     $ git clone https://github.com/mruby/mruby.git

 There are some other branches under development.
 Try the following command and see the list of branches:

-    $ git branch -r
+    $ git ....

 ## mruby home-page